In-depth: PostHog vs GrowthBook

 GrowthBook is a warehouse-native feature flag and experiments platform.
 It focuses on integrating with the product and data tools you already use.

-PostHog is an all-in-one product and data platform.
+PostHog is an all-in-one suite of dev tools.
 Beyond feature flags and experiments, it includes product analytics, session replay, surveys, CDP, and more.

 In this post, we'll cover these differences in more detail, and answer frequently asked questions about both tools.